-on_start() Called when the observed span is started.
+Do something when the observed span is started.

-- on_set_tag (key, value) Called when a tag is set on the observed span. - on_log (name, payload) Called when a log entry is added to the span. - on_finish (exc_info) Called when the observed span is finished.
+- on\set\tag (key, value) Do something when a tag is set on the observed span. - on\log (name, payload) Do something when a log entry is added to the span. - on\finish(exc\info)

+Do something when the observed span is finished.

-Parameters exc_info - If the span ended because of an exception, the exception info.
+Parameters exc\info - If the span ended because of an exception, the exception info.
 Otherwise, None.